Skip to Main Content

 Disclaimer:

-The Librarian and library staff can provide education and training on IP topics, such as patents and trademarks, direct patrons to authoritative patent and trademark information and resources, or offered specialized instruction for patent and trademark searching processes.
+The library staff can direct patrons to authoritative patent and trademark information and resources.
 We cannot perform a patent or trademark search on behalf of a patron, or provide legal advice.

 Patent information for Georgia Tech community